fsandx/camelopard-keeper/snapshot-guardtour/README.md

     node snapshotguardtour/ScheduledSnaphotGuardtour.js

-Recommendation: Use forever npm package, https://www.npmjs.com/package/forever, to run script as a daemon.
+Recommendation: Use forever npm package, https://www.npmjs.com/package/forever, to run script as a daemon, or nohup.